 What is the difference between a refurbished phone and a new phone?

-A refurbished smartphone has had a previous owner.
+A refurbished phones has had a previous owner.
 Still, unlike a used phone sold by such an owner, it is supplied by a provider, manufacturer, or reseller who has restored it, done tests, and confirmed that it meets a set of requirements.

 When refurbished smartphones are marketed, they are frequently graded according to their performance, so you understand just what to anticipate.